letstri/vaxee/docs/query.md

 #### `sendManually`

-`boolean` property that determines whether the query should be sent manually.
+By default, the query is sent automatically when the store is used.
+You can pass a `boolean` property that determines whether the query should be sent manually.

 > Default is `false`.